 - Self-education: Google alerts, networking with your peers, reading, etc.

 - Client prospecting

-Every day is different, and when done correctly, jam-packed.
+Every day is different, and when done correctly, jam-packed with revenue generating activity.

 Although the approaches may be different, a financial advisor must understand the issues involved with the following: